baconbrad/MIDIMixMagician/README.md

 ## The Real Talk

-This project is a fork and partial rewrite of [Akai Midimix Reimagined](https://forum.image-line.com/viewtopic.php?t=266822) by [natraj](https://support.image-line.com/action/profile/public?fu=1068) resleased in 2021.
+This project is a fork and partial rewrite of [Akai Midimix Reimagined](https://forum.image-line.com/viewtopic.php?t=266822) by [natraj](https://support.image-line.com/action/profile/public?fu=1068) released in 2021.
 So big credit to him on doing some of the initial groundwork and heavy lifting.
 But I always thought it felt more of a proof of concept rather than a production script that AKAI would have shipped with.
 I have done bug fixes, optimizations, and quality of life improvements where it not only simplifies things but it makes it a pretty darn good dedicated controller for FL Studio's mixer.

 ### Features / Enhancements